boyboi86/cqrlib/README.md

 Most of the code snippets written in the book was done using Python 2 & Pandas before stable release.

-Most of the codes are modified so that it will be compatible in Python 3 & Pandas 1.0.3.
+Codes in this repositary are modified so that it will be compatible in Python 3 & Pandas 1.0.3.

 Most of these codes not to rewritten into numpy so that new "quants" can relate & appreciate the theory behind these codes.